dandr94/eudamed-economic-operators-scraper/README.md

 ## Issues

 Right now depending on the number of records, the script can run into memory issues.
-I tried to look where the problem is happening, but I didn't find a fix yet, meaning that the more records it scrapes, the more memory it requires.
+</br>`TODO`: Need to restart the WebDriver periodically, resume from where the last session left off and optimize in-memory
+data handling.